rodber/chevereto-free/README.md

 ## Goodbye Chevereto-Free

 We are deeply sorry to inform that **we will stop maintaining Chevereto-Free on 2021-12-31** and we won't produce any more releases for it.
 We are very sad for doing this, but kindly note that we are just a small 2-person team from Chile and we can't afford to gift this edition any longer.
-We are now focused exclusively in our [paid edition](https://chevereto.com/pricing), thanks for your support.
+We are now focused exclusively in our [paid edition](https://chevereto.com/pricing), **thanks for your support**.

-Four long years we tried to make this feasible and it just didn't worked for us. **Many thanks** for using our software!
+Four long years we tried to make this feasible, it just didn't worked for us.
+Many thanks for using our software!
 Hope you enjoyed the experience.

 ## About this fork